Last Updated on August 4, 2024 by Soumya

 Whether you’re exploring the rich history of the Sultanahmet district, strolling through the buzzing Istiklal Street, or discovering hidden gems in the Balat neighborhood, you’re sure to come across many charming places that are paragons of beauty.

-Istanbul (erstwhile Constantinople) is one of the world’s oldest cities.
-Here, you’ll find ancient Byzantine monuments, stunning Ottoman mosques and palaces, and Europe-inspired baroque masterpieces.
-Therefore, it goes without saying that, Istanbul is place of beauty and a rich treasure trove of gorgeous places that you need to have in your Istanbul bucket list.
+Therefore, it goes without saying that Istanbul is a place of beauty and a rich treasure trove of gorgeous places that you need to have on your Istanbul bucket list.

 Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thanks for your support!

-Istanbul beautiful places – Mosques
+Beautiful Places in Istanbul I – Mosques

 Hagia Sophia

-My list of beautiful places in Istanbul is incomplete without the most iconic gemHagia Sophia.
+My list of beautiful places in Istanbul is incomplete without the most iconic gem – Hagia Sophia.

 Blue Mosque

-Today, as you stand at the Sultanahmet Square, it is a wonderful sight to see both Hagia Sophia and the Blue Mosque facing each other, vying for attention.
+Today, as you stand at Sultanahmet Square, it is a wonderful sight to see both Hagia Sophia and the Blue Mosque facing each other, vying for attention.

 Suleymaniye Mosque